Relaunching your website? Avoid these costly redesign mistakes

 Depending on the size of the website, the amount of content, custom imagery, and the technical complexities, each phase could last weeks or even months.
 While timelines are important to us, we’ll always prioritize doing things right.

 We believe in showing the ugly babies, which means showing our work early and often, even when it’s not perfect.
 This ensures the project doesn’t get off track and away from expectations.
-At Stryve, we like to do weekly status updates, which keeps everyone accountable and on the same page as the website moves forward.
+At Stryve, we like to do weekly or bi-weekly status updates as well as working asynchronously through tools like Miro and Figma.
+This keeps everyone accountable and on the same page as the website moves forward.

 Having too many cooks in the kitchen